 Therefore, she would enjoy watching movies or documentaries for a while, remembering the days she could do nothing but laying down alone.

-Then she would definitely remember people who can make other people feel closer together and ‘you are not alone’ even when we are alone or online.
+Then, she would definitely remember people who can make other people feel closer together and reminds them of ‘you are not alone’ even when we are alone or online.

 That is what some people taught her in unusual and fantastic ways.